Looking for a romantic resort with a Caribbean vibe but don't want to worry about passports? No fear, the US Virgin Islands have you covered.

 Check out this article from Bridal Guide for some of the most romantic resorts in the USVI.

 Ready to book?
 Fill out the New Client Travel Preference Form and I can help you plan the destination wedding of your dreams.

-We've all heard of wine related travel.
-More and more companies and wineries are partnering up to offer travels some amazing travel packages.
-Wine regions are some of the most sought after destinations in the travel market right now.
+We've all heard of wine-related travel.
+More and more companies and wineries are partnering up to offer travelers some fantastic travel packages.
+Wine regions are some of the most sought-after destinations in the travel market right now.

 Heck, even cruise ships are getting in on the wine craze.
 Several ships, luxury and mass market, are offering wine pairing classes and bringing in wine experts for lectures and as guides in ports-of-call.

 Wine travel has a new competitor though, and it's one that may surpass wine travel in the flash of an eye.

 You read right.
 Traveling for beer.
 (You know Al Bundy would be all over this in a heartbeat.)
 While there are those Al Bundy types that you might find touring your local Coors factory, I'm speaking of a more refined Beer Experience: The Craft Beer market.

 As the popularity of craft beer has exploded over the past decade, brewery-driven travel is increasing all the time.
 Destinations, suppliers, and breweries quickly realize the monetary possibilities this tourism market represents.
 They are now developing more products to cater to the new demand for "beercations."

 Hello beer-centric culinary experiences, beer pairing courses, beer tastings, you get the point.